Vienna Hofburg Palace at dusk, imperial Austrian capital with Michaelerplatz dome and Habsburg architectural detail

 Location

-Rosewood Vienna — opened 2022 luxury hotel in restored 19th century building near St Stephen's Cathedral with Asaya Spa
+Rosewood Vienna, opened 2022 in a restored former bank on Petersplatz near St Stephen's Cathedral with the Asaya Spa

 #5 in Vienna